jasonumiker/container-day-ecs/README.md

 1. Run `cd ~/container-day-ecs/top-spring-boot-docker/demo`
 1. Run `cat Dockerfile` and see our two stages - the first running a Maven install and the second taking only the JAR and putting it in a runtime container image as we don't need all those build artifacts at runtime keeping the runtime image lean.
-1. Run `docker build -t spring .` to do the build.
+1. Run `docker build -t spring-app:latest .` to do the build.
 This will take awhile for it to pull Spring Boot down from Maven etc. We don't have the JDK or tools installed on our Cloud9 but are compiling a Java app.
 If different apps needed different version of the JDK or tools you could easily build them all on the same machine this way too.
-1. Once that is complete re-run the `docker build -t spring .` command a 2nd time.
+1. Once that is complete re-run the `docker build -t spring-app .` command a 2nd time.
 See how much faster it goes once it has cached everything locally?
-1. Run `docker run --rm -d -p 8080:8080 --name spring spring` to run our container.
+1. Run `docker run --rm -d -p 8080:8080 --name spring spring-app:latest` to run our container.
 1. Run `curl http://localhost:8080` - it just returns Hello World (and Spring Boot is a very heavy framework to just do that!
 We wanted to see how you'd do a heavy Enterprise Java app though)
 1. Run `docker stop spring`

+## Local Windows Containers
+1. Run `cd windows`
+1. Run `cat Dockerfile` - the base image is Windows Server Core LTSC2019 with IIS pre-installed and we are copying our nyan-cat static content into it to serve just like we did with nginx.
+1. Run `docker build -t nyancat-windows:latest .`
+1. Run `docker run --rm -d -p 8080:80 --name nyancat-windows nyancat-windows:latest`
+1. Open http://localhost:8080 in a browser
+1. Open Developer Tools
+1. Under Network -> Headers show that the source is Microsoft-IIS 10
+1. Run `docker stop nyancat-windows`

 ## Copilot - Linux
 `copilot app init --domain jasonumiker.com nycancat`